 The Armenian Genocide Monument, “Tsitsernakaberd,” which translates to “Swallow’s Fortress,” was constructed in 1965 to commemorate the 50th anniversary of the Armenian Genocide.

-Twelve imposing pylons representing the twelve provinces where Armenians were massacred surround the eternal memorial flame inside the fortress.
-The flame burns to represent the un-extinguishable Armenian spirit.
+Twelve imposing pylons, representing the twelve provinces where Armenians were massacred, surround the eternal memorial flame inside the monument.
+The flame burns continuously to represent the un-extinguishable Armenian spirit.
 “Swallow’s Fortress,” is named for a bird that always returns to its nest, even if its home has been destroyed.
 A unique portion of the monument is the tall, needle-shaped shaft beside it, which represents the rebirth of the Armenian people.